 In the cases of Billington, Davey Boy, and Neidhart, they also became family members as they married Stu Hart’s daughters.
 They served as heroes, villains, and teachers for others throughout the 1980s and 90s.
 Less known, but certainly formidable were Mike Shaw (aka Mahkan Singh, Norman the Lunatic, and Bastion Booger), Rip Oliver, and Native American hero Tatanka.

-“Flying Fuji” Yamada completed his Japanese government-sponsored training with the Harts and then returned to Japan where he became the masked hero, Jushin “Thunder” Liger.
+“Flying Fuji” Yamada completed his Japanese government-sponsored training with the Harts.
+He then returned to Japan where he became the masked hero, Jushin “Thunder” Liger.

 “Flyin Brian” Pillman, a former NFL star turned mercenary (and one-time partner of the unstable American vigilante, Steve Austin), Pillman went insane and became the supervillain known as “The Loose Cannon” before his death of heart failure.

-Chris Benoit worked as a mercenary around the world, fighting Liger on numerous occasions, before joining the infamous “Four Horsemen.”
 Owen Hart, youngest son of Stu and the only natural metahuman/mutant in the family.
-Owen, capable of unaided flight, began a career as a costumed “superhero” immediately upon graduating from the Dungeon and joined his brother Bret in the U.S. The two worked together for several years before Owen’s murder.
+Capable of unaided flight, he began a career as a costumed “superhero” immediately upon graduating from the Dungeon.
+He joined his brother Bret in the U.S. The two worked together for several years before Owen’s murder.

 The school (and it’s cover, Calgary Stampede) closed down in the early 1990s as more governments tried training their operatives in-house.
 While Stu and his sons have continued to train the occasional operative, these have been the exceptions, rather than the rule.